jackdpage/pylux/docs/generating_plots.rst

     Each of the channel, circuit and dimmer numbers are printed in a box as given by the standard.
 Use this option to change the nominal size of the boxes.
 Measured in millimetres.
 Default ``3.1``.
+``channel-notation-spacing``
+    The space to leave between each notation item and the next.
+Also the space between the fixture edge and the first notation item.
+Measured in millimetres.
+Default ``1.5``.
 ``notation-connectors``
     If disabled, will prevent the connector lines between the fixture body and external notation numbers (channel, circuit, dimmer) from being draw.
 Default ``True``.